 Then came the stories of how investors got rich simply by being on the cutting edge of “what’s next.”
 This is the lure of VC and startups in general, and it is reinforced by repetition of founder and early investor glory stories.

 With Bitcoin, anyone could participate in cutting-edge wealth creation, even if they don’t understand how it works.
 Remember the guy who sold a pizza for BTC who’s now a billionaire?
 Participation by Regular Joes multiplies the repetition of glory stories on the cutting edge.

 Then there is the narrative of BTC as membership in a global, autonomous economy, free of the perennial problems of government incompetence and corruption.
 Both technically and psychologically, Bitcoin offers an escape hatch from increasing distrust in traditional institutions.

 In general, economic narratives have a number of variables that determine their success and impact: Speed is one.
-Narratives can permeate culture and impact economies quickly or slowly, but what matters is the rate of contagion vs. the rate of recovery (debunking the narrative)
+Narratives can permeate culture and impact economies quickly or slowly, but what matters is the rate of contagion vs. the rate of recovery (debunking the narrative).

 Scale is also a variable.
-Major economic events can be tipped by small ripples in popular discourse, each of which form a constellation of intertwined narratives that make waves over time.
+Major economic events can be tipped by small ripples in popular discourse, each of which forms a constellation of intertwined narratives that make waves over time.
 Bitcoin is a good example of the constellation effect.

-There are many more variables, and tons of good examples in the book.
+There are many more variables and tons of good examples in the book.
 My takeaway is that predicting economic events can depend heavily on the epidemiology of narratives.
 Viral stories matter.
 Duh.